dantona02/projects/README.md

   ```
   - `ax` corresponds to the current instance of `Axes` of the animation.
   - `size_main` sets the width of the main trajectory.
-  - `size_side` is intendet to be slightly larger than `size_main` to achive some sort of 'fade-out' effect to the sides.
+  - `size_side` is intended to be slightly largerr than `size_main` to achive some sort of 'fade-out' effect to the sides.
   - `datarange` changes the effective length of the trajectory.
 It should always be set relative to the total datapoints but should not be too large.
   - `color1` sets the color towards the end of the trajectory.
 It is preferably set to a darker tone to achive a smooth fade out.
   - `color2` sets the color towards the beginning of the trajectory.
 It should be the same color like the parameter `color1` of the instance of `HaloPoint`.